Masmiseim36/nxpSDK/boards/evkmimxrt1024/sdmmc_examples/sdcard_fatfs/readme.txt

 Overview
 ========
 The SDCARD FATFS project is a demonstration program that uses the SDK software.
-Tt mounts a file system based on a SD card then does "creat directory/read directory/create file/write file/read file" operation.
+It mounts a file system based on a SD card then does "creat directory/read directory/create file/write file/read file" operation.
 The file sdhc_config.h has default SDHC configuration which can be adjusted to let card driver has different performance.
 The purpose of this example is to show how to use SDCARD driver